The Anaerobic Lactic Energy System: A Beginners Guide [2019 Edition]

 In order to train this energy system you first have to progress through alactic power work.
 This can take years in most cases.
 And again, we only start developing alactic power and move into lactic power when someone demonstrates the pre-requisite strength and has sufficiently progressed through the aerobic continuum.

 There’s an art and a science to energy system training.
-I hope that you’ve enjoyed this three-part series and that you’re beginning to put all the puzzle pieces together.
+I hope you can put what you’ve learned to good use.

 Author